The Last Days of Disco: Plot

 Alice has dinner with Tom and confronts him about giving her gonorrhea, which he initially denies but Alice reveals he was her first sexual partner.
 He admits he also gave her herpes.

 Josh Neff, a district attorney and friend of Jimmy's who frequently attends the club, asks Alice to lunch to pitch a book.
 He confesses he is actually interested in Alice and they go on a real date, where he tells her he is on medication for manic depression.
 Returning home, Alice discovers Charlotte being taken away in an ambulance and is told by Jimmy that he is moving to Barcelona.
 At the hospital, Charlotte asks Alice if Jimmy ever expressed interest in being with her.
 When Alice admits that he did, Charlotte reacts with tears and tells her she would like her to move out of their shared apartment.

 Police raid the club for tax fraud and Des tries to run away despite Josh's promise to protect him, believing Josh's interest in Alice will cause him to act unfairly.
 They later discover that disco records are not selling anymore and attendance is already down.

 Alice and Charlotte learn their employer has merged with a larger publishing house and layoffs are expected.
 Some time later, Charlotte, Josh and Des are seen leaving the unemployment office.
 Josh announces he is going to Lutèce for lunch, treated by Alice, who is celebrating her promotion and her book that was published after she switched it from nonfiction to self-help.
 Des and Charlotte discuss how their big personalities are too much for normal people like Alice, Josh and Jimmy.
 Des says that pairing off monogamously detracts from their glamorous lifestyle and Charlotte agrees.

-Taking the subway to Lutèce, Alice and Josh discuss their future prospects and then dance to "Love Train", joined by the rest of the passengers on the train and at the subway station.
+Later, Josh and Alice dance to "Love Train" on the subway and are joined by the rest of the passengers.